Cal-CS-61A-Staff/bacon/README.md

 ### Usage from System Shell

-Bacon may be used directly from the system shell by directly passing arguments to the `bacon` binary.
+Bacon may be used from the system shell by directly passing arguments to the `bacon` binary.

 For example, to compute win rate, you would type:
 ```sh